Skype for Business: Understand Your Voice Options

 If you do not have a dial-in conference number for Lync, you can request one online using the Voice Conferencing Request form.
 Only University of Pittsburgh faculty and staff can request a dial-in conference number.

-Dial-in conferencing costs 7 cents per minute, per user.
+Dial-in conferencing costs $2 per month.
 These charges will be billed to the account number specified on the Voice Conferencing Request form.

 Benefits of Dial-in Conferencing: